OpenBankingUK/read-write-api-docs-pub/docs/v4.0.1/resources-and-data-models/aisp/Accounts.md

 Where both ReadAccountsBasic and ReadAccountsDetail are present, the most detailed level (ReadAccountsDetail) must be used.

-The following combinations of permissions are not allowed, and it is **MANDATORY** that the ASPSP rejects these account-access-consents with a 400 response code:
+The following combinations of permissions are not allowed, and it is **MANDATORY** that the ASPSP rejects these account-access-consents with a HTTP 400 response code:
 * Account Access Consents with an empty Permissions array
 * Account Access Consents with a permission code thart is not supported by the ASPSP (ASPSPs are expected to publish which API endpoints arte supported in their developer documentation).